lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     WHERE ssObjectId > 8660000000000000000

 2.7.
-The default results view displays a plot of the r- vs. the g-band magnitude at left, and the table at right shows that absolute magnitudes (and thus colors) could not be derived for all objects.
+The default results view displays a plot of the r- vs. the g-band absolute H magnitude at left.
+At right, the table shows that absolute H magnitudes were not derived for all objects.

 .. figure:: /_static/portal_tut01_step02c.png
     :name: portal_tut01_step02c